Emergency Dental Services at URBN Dental

 In Case You Have One or More Teeth Knocked Out

 - Secure and Clean the Tooth – Hold the tooth by the crown.
 That is very important.
 Touching the tooth root can damage the bone cells around the tooth root making a re-attachment difficult.
 Clean the knocked-out tooth by gently rinsing it with saline water or, preferably, milk.
 If none of these are available, you may use clean water.
 While cleaning the tooth avoid scrubbing the tooth, as that can also damage the root cells.

 - Try to Insert the Tooth Back in – After cleaning, try to re-insert the tooth very gently back into its own socket.
 If that is not possible, hold the tooth loosely between your cheek and gum, retain it there, and try to the visit your nearest dentist office immediately.

-A knocked out tooth can be placed back into position if it has been properly preserved after the injury.
+A knocked out tooth or cracked tooth can be placed back into position if it has been properly preserved after the injury.

 In Case of a fractured tooth?

 To start with, rinse your mouth with warm water.
 Let the temperature inside the mouth normalize.
 Then use an ice pack or a cold compress around the fractured tooth.
 This action should prevent or minimize swelling.
 If required, use an over the counter painkiller.
 Try to reach the dentist or seek expert advice.
 In case of bleeding, try biting hard onto a piece of clean cloth or gauze.
 That should control the bleeding.

 - Managing Different Types of Tooth Fractures at URBN Dental – a tooth fracture can be classified as (a) minor, (b) moderate, or (c) severe.
 Only a dental professional can correctly decide whether a fracture is ‘severe’, ‘moderate’, or ‘minor’.
 In each case, the proper action will be as follows: